 Get to know your faculty and the offerings in the various disciplines as you discover who is sitting next to you in class.
 This mandatory session is consistently rated as one of the most valuable aspects of Welcome Week.

 This event is for entering first-year work-study eligible students only.
 The purpose is to help students eligible for work study determine which placements are best suited to their interests and skills.

 Faces of America: The Fluid Generation is a moving and thought-provoking one-person production that examines the social justice issues the upcoming "fluid" generation will be challenged to address.

 All first-year athletes are required to attend this important meeting.

 This is it!
 The moment you all have been waiting for.
 This is the time when your Passport can become your ticket to a fabulous prize from one of the offices at Marist.
 Will you win a semester's worth of books?
-Tea with President Murray?
+Tea with President Yellen?
 A Marist sweatshirt?
-Completely fill out all of your information and collect 7 stamps on your Passport, turn it in on Friday, September 5 at 8:00 pm in the Cabaret and find out if you'll be a lucky winner.
-Passport winners will be announced at 8:15 pm.
+Completely fill out all of your information and collect 7 stickers on your Passport, turn it in on Friday, September 1 at 7:00 pm in SC 3105 and find out if you'll be a lucky winner.
+Passport winners will be announced at 7:15 pm.